 It’s also possible to do a complete tour around the island, but that gets to be a bit of a long bike ride.
 There isn’t much commerce going around the island, but there are dépanneurs and, on a bike, you would be able to find (fast-food) restaurants to avoid starvation.

-Sure wouldn’t want to drive around Montreal.
+Sure wouldn’t want to drive around Montreal (parking is difficult, it’s slow, too many cars).
 Fortunately, transit is good for most trips.
 Metro stations were individually designed; the more out-of-the-way stations are more interesting looking.
 There used to be a website that reviewed Montreal metro stations.

 There is a weekend STM pass which is quite cheap, though many times I get it and don’t actually use transit, or I just use it to take the 747 in from the airport.